vinceimbat/vinceimbat/content/thoughts/life management system.md

 sr-ease: 270
 ---

-A life management system is a consolidation of conceptual and physical structures that help an individual embrace [[thoughts/intentional living]].
+A life management system is a consolidation of conceptual and physical structures that help an individual embrace [[intentional living]].
 The structures of a life management system are primarily conceptual (i.e., they exist first in the mind).
 However, since [[Action occurs in an external objective physical world]], physical structures are needed to extend and realize the conceptual structures.

 Although these structures can easily become complex, their sole purpose is simply to accomplish [[thoughts/the core process of intentional living]].
 To live intentionally, one needs to set intentions, effectively manage one's actions, and make sure that one’s actions are aligned with one’s intentions.
 These requirements are fulfilled by a life management system.

 [[Every human being has a life management system]] whether they are aware of it or not.
-But [[thoughts/intentional living]] requires that one's life management system is more consciously maintained and optimized.
+But [[intentional living]] requires that one's life management system is more consciously maintained and optimized.
 While optimization is desirable, a life management system shouldn't be too complex that it can no longer do the two most important things it should do:

 - [[A life management system should free your mind]]
 - [[Build a life management system that helps you take intentional action]]